MasonStooksbury/Free-Games/README.md

 ### Two-factor authentication

-If you already have 2FA enabled on your account, you will be required to disabled it temporarily.
+If you already have 2FA enabled on your account, you will be required to disable it temporarily.
 This is required to retrieve the key we need.

 1. Go to [your Epic account settings](https://www.epicgames.com/account/password) and enable "**Authenticator App**".
 1. Keep a copy of the "**Manual Entry Key**".
 This will be used later in the python script.
 Do not close the page yet.
-1. On your phone, download [Google Authentificator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en) or another similar application.
+1. On your phone, download [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en) or another similar application.
 1. Using the application, scan the QR code visible on browser.
 Enter the code obtained from the application on the browser and click "**Activate**".
 1. Keep a copy of the "**Rescue Codes**".
 This will come in handy to retrieve your account if you ever lose access to your Authentificator application (losing phone, etc.)
 1. In the python script, input the "**Manual Entry Key**" retrieved earlier in the corresponding field, again leaving the single quotes as is.